andriyko/sublime-robot-framework-assistant/README.md

 Look for the line containing `<string><![CDATA[    ]]></string>` XML tag.
-There are four spaces inside of the `[    ]` characters and those four spaces defines the cell separator which is user by the pluging.
+There are four spaces inside of the `[    ]` characters and those four spaces defines the cell separator which is user by the plugin.
 The cell separator is example used by the for loop [snippets](http://docs.sublimetext.info/en/latest/extensibility/snippets.html?highlight=snippets) to align and display snipped correctly.